VILLASframework/documentation/docs/node/guides/lab10.md

 @include "lab10_nodes.conf"

 paths = (
-	# Each path dictionary corresponds to one way communnication
+	# Each path dictionary corresponds to one way communication
 	{
 		in  = [ "rpi-1"  ],
 		out = [ "rtds-1" ]